 Property Tax Refund Programs

-Minnesota has two property tax refund programs available to owners who have also Homesteaded their property - the regular property tax refund (sometimes called the "circuit breaker") and the special property tax refund.
+Minnesota has two property tax refund programs available to owners who have also Homesteaded their property - the Homeowner's Homestead Credit Refund and the Special Homeowner's Credit Refund.
 As a Homesteader you may be eligible for one or both of these refunds.

 These programs are administered through the State of Minnesota.
 Please visit the Department of Revenue website for more information.
 For more information on what a Homestead is and how to apply for Homestead, please visit the Homesteads page.

 - PLEASE NOTE: If you owe delinquent property taxes on your home, they must be paid in full, or you must have set up a payment plan, before you can apply for your refund.
 If you have a payment plan, you will need to get a receipt or a signed confession of judgment statement from the Ramsey County Auditor/Treasurer and include it with your Form M1PR.

-For more information, go to the State of MN Homeowners Refund Information.
+For more information, go to the State of MN Homeowner's Homestead Credit Refund Information.

 Special Relief Programs